futoin/cid-tool/README.rst

 Development
 -----------

 Current goal is to get a feature-complete tool.
-There is a strong concept, but some parts of code became messy.
-Refactoring is postponed after feature stabilization.
+There is a strong concept and several evolutions passed across years.

 Notes for contributing:

-1. `./bin/cid run autopep8` - for code auto-formatting
+1. :code:`./bin/cid run autopep8` - for code auto-formatting
-2. `./bin/cid check` - for static analysis
+2. :code:`./bin/cid check` - for static analysis
-3. `./tests/run_vagrant_all.sh [optional filters]` - to make sure nothing is broken
+3. :code:`./tests/run_vagrant_all.sh [optional filters]` - to make sure nothing is broken